-The charity Groundwork and the London Borough of Hammersmith and Fulham partnered on an EU LIFE+ project that investigated the potential for developing costeffective methods of implementing nature-based solutions to climate-proofing houses across three social housing estates in the borough.
+The charity Groundwork London and the London Borough of Hammersmith and Fulham partnered on an EU LIFE+ project that investigated the potential for developing cost-effective methods of implementing naturebased solutions to climate-proof houses across three social housing estates in the borough.

-Low-cost monitoring was implemented to evaluate the performance of the nature-based solutions.
+Low-cost monitoring was implemented to evaluate the performance of the nature-based solutions and to demonstrate how such approaches could be scaled on low-budgets.

-This included evaluating changes in factors such as green space distribution, stormwater management, biodiversity, thermal comfort and Social Return on Investment..
+This included evaluating changes in factors such as green space distribution, stormwater management, biodiversity, thermal comfort and Social Return on Investment.